pixelblob/reactionronny/README.md

-If you want to host this yourself copy the "config_example.json" to "config.json" and fill in the required info.
+If you want to host this yourself edit "config.json" and fill in the required info.